 from one week before Labor Day until mid-December

-flexible plan so that you can schedule around work, vacation and summer camp.
-A Summer Semester Plan will consist
+a more flexible plan so that you can schedule around work, vacation and summer camp.
+A Summer Semester Plan

-of 5 or more lessons in a reserved weekly time slot.
-You must determine in advance the weeks during which you wish to
+will consist of 5 or more lessons in a reserved weekly time slot.
+You must determine in advance the weeks during which

-study; consecutive weeks are recommended but not required.
+you wish to study; consecutive weeks are recommended but not required.
 All plans must be prepaid.
-Predetermined summer lessons
+Predetermined

-missed because of student absence will not be made up; however, you are still welcome to arrange a trade with another student
+summer lessons missed because of student absence will not be made up; however, you are still welcome to arrange a trade with

 Cancellations and make-ups: